18ajw15/Magnet/index.md

 ## Welcome
   Welcome to the CISC322/326 course project page for our group, *Magnet*.
-Below is a list of our project members and project components.
+Below is a list of our project members and links to project components.

 ## Project Members
 - Andrew Wilker